Ipstenu/varnish-http-purge/readme.txt

 Yes _IF_ the service has an interface.
 Sadly Nginx does not.
 [Detailed directions can be found on the debugging section on GitHub](https://github.com/Ipstenu/varnish-http-purge/wiki).
 Bear in mind, these interfaces tend to be command-line only.

+= Caching is detected but cannot be confirmed.
+What does that mean? =

+It means that somewhere your server's headers aren't returning the data the plugin needs to see, in order to determine if the cache is working.
+The most common cause is that your server isn't returning the `X-Varnish` header or the `Age` header.

 == Changelog ==

 = 5.2.0 =